braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/smart_tvs.md

 To get started, please follow our [Initial SDK Setup][4] guide for the Web SDK.

-{% alert important %}
+There are two changes required when integrating with Smart TVs:

-When downloading or importing the Web SDK, be sure to use the "core" bundle which can be found here: [https://www.npmjs.com/package/@braze/web-sdk-core][6].
+1. When downloading or importing the Web SDK, be sure to use the "core" bundle which can be found here: [https://www.npmjs.com/package/@braze/web-sdk-core][6].

-{% endalert %}
+2. When initializing the Web SDK, you must set the `disablePushTokenManagement` initialization option to `true`.

 ## Analytics